keikai/doc/doc/component-ref.md

 </zk>
 ```

-Then you'll see an editor displayed on your web page.
+Then visit you'll see an editor displayed on your web page.

 # Setting Values
 Keikai Doc PE provides multiple ways to set content in the editor.